 array_filter

-The array_filter() function filters elements from the arr1 array based on the return value of a Lambda function.
-If the Lambda function returns 0 or NULL, the corresponding element from arr1 is filtered out, and a new array is returned.
-The syntax is as follows:
+The array_filter() function filters the elements of the arr1 array based on the return value of the lambda function.
+If the lambda function returns 0 or NULL, the corresponding arr1 element is filtered out, and a new array is returned.
+Syntax:

 array_filter((x1,...,xn) -> (expression), arr1,...,arrn)